 A. This Ordinance may be amended by a majority vote of a regular or special town meeting.
 Amendments may be initiated by a majority vote of the Board of Selectmen, by request of the Planning Board, or by a petition signed by a number of registered voters greater than 10% of the votes cast in the last gubernatorial election in the Town.
 The Board of Selectmen shall conduct a public hearing on the amendments.

-(New language is and deletions are struck through.)
+(New language is underlined and deletions are.)

 ENACTED 9-21-1987